Cheyenne Autumn: Plot

-Archers sends Scott to patrol the Cheyenne, but Scott instead proceeds with an attack.
+Archer sends Scott to patrol the Cheyenne, but Scott instead proceeds with an attack.
 Another fight erupts, in which Scott is wounded.
 After 500 miles (805 km), the Cheyenne begin to approach Dodge City, Kansas, only to learn that White settlers have resided there.
 Meanwhile, news of their arrival spread in the local newspaper, which alarms the townspeople.
 At a nearby parlor, lawmen Wyatt Earp and Doc Holliday are unconcerned, while the local townspeople organize a war campaign to combat the Cheyenne.
 Earp and Holliday deliberately lead the campaign in the wrong direction, but head back after a minor scuffle.

 Months pass, and Archer, still in pursuit of the Cheyenne, recruits Sr. First Sergeant Wichowsky.
 By wintertime, the Cheyenne are beleaguered from their long journey, and they break into two factions; one half continues their trek, while the other half (led by Dull Knife) surrenders to Captain Henry W. Wessells Jr. at Fort Robinson and are confined to a barracks.
 Archer's troops arrive at Fort Robinson, as well, where Archer reunites Deborah, but Wessels intends for the Cheyenne to return to Oklahoma.
 Angered, Archer goes to Washington, DC, to Secretary Schurz's office, where he pleads on behalf of the Cheyenne.
 Schurz agrees.

 Wessells is removed from his post for drunkenly behavior, and is confined to his quarters.
 Before relief arrives, Dull Knife's Cheyenne faction ambush the stationed troops, leaving Wessells stunned.
 Sometime later, Archer and Schurz meet with Little Wolf and Dull Knife to negotiate a treaty permitting the Cheyenne to return to their homeland.
 Once there, Red Shirt and Little Wolf engage in a rifle duel, in which Red Shirt is killed.
 Little Wolf, having broken his vow never to kill another Cheyenne, ventures into self-exile.
 With the Cheyenne back in their homeland, Archer and Deborah decide to remain there with them.